Thematic Overview

 Daniel Augustus Tompkins, a remarkable engineer, businessman and industrial prophet, was an Edgefield son who had a great impact on the industrialization of the entire South.
 He was the father of the cottonseed oil industry and also designed and built over 200 textile mills throughout the South, including the 1896 Edgefield mill.

 In the decades following World War II, a number of national companies built manufacturing plants in the county.
-Today, Edgefield County’s economy is broadly diversified, with the agricultural, manufacturing and service sectors each providing approximately equal measures of economic activity.
+By the turn of the millennium, Edgefield County’s economy was broadly diversified, with the agricultural, manufacturing and service sectors each providing approximately equal measures of economic activity.
+Since 2000 There has been a significant decline in manufacturing employment in Edgefield County.

 INDUSTRIAL HISTORY